 Some term life and critical illness contracts issued by the Group have annual terms that are guaranteed to be renewable each year.
-Under SFRS(I) 17, the cash flows related to future renewals of these contracts are considered outside the contract boundary, as the Group has the practical ability to reassess the risks of the policyholders either at individual contract or portfolio level at the end of each reporting period.
-The contract boundary is assessed at inception, and only reassessed at the end of every reporting period when there are changes in features or circumstances that alter the commercial substance of the contract.
+Under SFRS(I) 17, the cash flows related to future renewals of these contracts are considered outside the contract boundary, to include the effect of changes in circumstances on the Company's substantive rights and obligations .

+The contract boundary is assessed at inception, and only reassessed at the end of every reporting period to include the effect of changes in circumstances on the Company's substantive rights and obligations.